• About

 I go through my house and put away all the winter things.
 I pack my winter clothes into a box and shove it under my bed.
 With the new space, I add my summer clothes to my closet.
 So much color!
 I do a deep clean of the kitchen and living room.
 It feels good to do a tidy after the dark months.
 The sun sets later and already I feel happier.
 More time for gardening and being outside.

 I spend time in my kitchen baking cakes and cookies.
 I cut down some branches from a forsythia bush and hang colorful, foam Easter eggs from them.
 I make whipped honey butter and colorful deviled eggs.
 I hide Easter eggs throughout my yard and tuck away the golden egg.
-Everyone arrives and it feels good to have my home full of people.
-After everyone leaves, I cry for a bit.
-Alone again, but grateful for family and friends.
-Grateful to have a heart that feels so much.
+Everyone arrives and it feels good to have a home full of people.

 I bake banana bread with chocolate chips.
 As soon as it’s out the oven, I cut it and place some pieces on my favorite yellow plate.
 With the piping hot banana bread, I head outside to the patio.
 The projector is up and we watch Cinderella while eating our sweet treat.
 The bats flit above and a cool wind blows through the trees.
 Evening slowly turns to night.